 The first step to unclogging a toilet is to prevent it from overflowing.
-If the toilet appears clogged after flushing once, refrain from flushing again and follow these steps to turn off the water:
+If the toilet appears clogged after flushing once, refrain from flushing again and turn off the water.

 You can wear gloves if you prefer, but don’t worry too much about getting your hands wet in the toilet tank.
 It’s the same water that comes out of your sink.